 - Current CPR/BLS certification

 The Neurological Physical Therapy Residency Program consist of 107 hours of educational content (approximately 51 of which will be through independent learning experiences and 12 hours of testing for residents only), a minimum of 150 hours of direct collaborative learning with the supervising mentor, and at least 1,200 hours of direct patient care.
-This program is credentialed by the American Physical Therapy Association as a post professional residency program for physical therapists in neurologic physical therapy.
+This Residency Program is credentialed by the American Physical Therapy Association as a post-professional residency program for physical therapists in neurologic physical therapy.

 Benefits to the Participant